 In the tech and internet industry, the phrase mobile responsiveness or everything needs to be optimised for all devices is a common norm these days.
 This is primarily due to high percentage of mobile users and devices.

-This phenomenon has changed the whole business ecosphere when it comes to consumer engagement.
-As more users are constantly on their devices, when it comes to all things web related.
-Whether it if is your websites or apps, every aspect of design and development of these applications are to ensure that users have easy access to navigate these information on their devices.
+This phenomenon has changed the whole business ecosphere when it comes to consumer engagement, as more users are constantly on their devices, when it comes to all things web related.
+Whether it if is your websites or newsletters, every aspect of design and development of these applications are to ensure that users find it easy to access information on their devices.

-When it comes to email marketing, if your business focus is to communicate via this medium, it is imperative that you start optimising your emails to all devices (if you haven't already), with the new technological advancements in online software and applications, we have control over how things scale themselves to the different tablet and mobile devices.
+When it comes to email marketing and if your business focus is to communicate via this medium, it is imperative that you start optimising your emails to all devices (if you haven't already).
+Most leading email marketing software today have built-in features for you to control how newsletters can scale themselves for different devices.

 Why Responsive Emails?